katekinsman/Portfolio/README.md

 Portfolio
 =========
-This is my portfolio site.
+This is my portfolio site: http://kate.kinsman.net